kennywall/import-test/_posts/2008-03-19-google-reader-and-google-notebook-as-my-knowledgebase.md

 domain: apievangelist.com
 image:
 ---
-{% include JB/setup %}<p>I use Google Reader and Google Notebook on a daily basis.
+{% include JB/setup %}I use Google Reader and Google Notebook on a daily basis.
 I read and consume feeds from 300+ blogs daily.
 I scan, read, visit and participate in many of the posts.
 I then either tag the blog entries in my Google Reader.Or I visit the blog and highlight some or all of the text and add to my Google Notebook.I keep huge amounts of information in both of these.
-With the combination of tagging in Google Reader and organizing in notebooks in Google Notebook and keep track of meaningful information.Both give me a search tool to then pull this information up at anytime.What a great database.</p>
+With the combination of tagging in Google Reader and organizing in notebooks in Google Notebook and keep track of meaningful information.Both give me a search tool to then pull this information up at anytime.What a great database.
-<center><p><a href="http://apievangelist.com/2008/03/19/google-reader-and-google-notebook-as-my-knowledgebase/" style='padding:25px; font-sze:18px; font-weight: bold;'>Read Full Story</a></p></center>